TokenMix Research Lab · 2026-04-29

 | Bulk summarization, doc cleanup | Haiku 4.5 + Batch | Drops to $0.50/$2.50 with Batch API |

-A common mistake is reaching for Opus 4.7 by default.
-According to DataCamp's Opus 4.7 vs GPT-5.4 benchmark, Opus 4.7 leads Sonnet 4.6 by 2-4 percentage points on most reasoning benchmarks, but the price ratio is 5x.
-For 90% of production workloads, Sonnet 4.6 is the right call and Opus is reserved for the hard 10% where accuracy gains pay back the spend.
+A common mistake is reaching for Opus 4.8 by default.
+Opus 4.8 leads Sonnet 4.8 by 2-4 percentage points on most reasoning benchmarks, but the price ratio is 5x.
+For 90% of production workloads, Sonnet 4.8 is the right call and Opus is reserved for the hard 10% where accuracy gains pay back the spend.
+The Claude Sonnet vs Opus routing guide covers when to escalate.

 Cost Examples Across Real Workloads